Henrique Capriles: 2013 presidential election

 Henrique Capriles in Cumaná, Venezuela, prior to the 2013 presidential elections.

 Capriles faced interim president Nicolás Maduro in a presidential election on 14 April 2013.
 Voters gave Maduro—who had assumed the role of acting president since Chávez's death—a narrow victory over Capriles.
 Capriles rejected the results of the election, claiming election irregularities and calling for a full audit of the election results.
 Maduro said he would accept an audit of the election results; the election board did not agree to opposition demands for a total recount.

 The Supreme Court of Justice denied Capriles' appeal on 7 August 2013.

 2025 National Assembly election

 On April 2, 2025, the political disqualification was lifted, which had prevented Capriles from running for public office.
-Breaking with the abstentionist line followed by other parties, including Primero Justicia, Capriles registered as a candidate the National Assembly.
-Capriles was elected as a deputy on the Un Nuevo Tiempo list.
+Breaking with the abstentionist line followed by other parties, including Primero Justicia, Capriles registered as a candidate of the National Assembly.
+Capriles was elected as a deputy on the UNT–UNICA list.